 Additional guidance regarding employer obligations and best practices during the COVID-19 pandemic can be found on OSHA's website.

 At Hessian & McKasy we are helping clients respond to COVID-19 in all aspects of their business operations.
-With regard to environmental, health and safety matters we are advising clients as to OSHA's Guidance of Preparing Workplaces for COVID-19 as well as U.S, Environmental Protection Agency ("EPA") and Minnesota Pollution Control Agency ("MPCA") policies and requests for regulatory flexibility.
+With regard to environmental, health and safety matters we are advising clients as to OSHA’s Guidance of Preparing Workplaces for COVID-19 as well as U.S. Environmental Protection Agency (“EPA”) and Minnesota Pollution Control Agency (“MPCA”) policies and request for regulatory flexibility.

 Thanks to Joseph Reutiman, associate at Hessian & McKasy, for his assistance in preparing this blog.
 Please see disclaimer at the bottom of the page that relates to limitations this blog and to legal advice.
 For information related to COVID-19 policies please contact: